zyedidia/micro/runtime/help/options.md

 	default value: `unix`

 * `filetype`: sets the filetype for the current buffer.
-This setting is `local only`.
+Set this option to `off` to completely disable filetype detection.

-	default value: this will be automatically set depending on the file you have open
+	default value: `unknown`.
+This will be automatically overridden depending on the file you open.

 * `ignorecase`: perform case-insensitive searches.